Organisation: Gwallgofiaid CellB, Blaenau Ffestiniog

 The festival generally takes place each September, so fundraising and planning for the 10th anniversary event has been hugely affected.
 FHW support will enable Kotatsu to offer a day of online Independent Japanese short films screenings during closure.

 WOW has been celebrating the riches of world cinema since 2001, bringing an eclectic, intriguing, and moving selection of films from around the globe to cinemas across Wales.
 WOW presents a selection of the very best in world cinema – and sometimes a film from Wales too.

-This year’s festival opened with a sell-out screening on International Women’s Day and was due to run untill April 8 at Aberystwyth Arts Centre, Kinokulture Oswestry, Pontio Bangor, Theatr Mwldan Cardigan ac Taliesin Swansea but was postponed just days into delivery.
+This year’s festival opened with a sell-out screening on International Women’s Day and was due to run untill April 8 at Canolfan Gelfyddydau Aberystwyth, Kinokulture Oswestry, Pontio Bangor, Theatr Mwldan Cardigan a Taliesin Swansea but was postponed just days into delivery.
 FHW support will help with irrecoverable costs as well as business planning for the future.